-The subjective and objective quality of the media data is derived from the current IP data stream (live and non-reference measurements) and, alongside an analysis of the network parameters and the quality of service (QoS), it is based on an analysis of the video codec layer using “deep packet inspection”.
+The subjective and objective quality of the media data is derived from the current IP data stream (live and non-reference measurements) and is based on the analysis of network parameters and the quality of service (QoS) as well as on an analysis of the video codec layers with the help of “deep packet inspection”.

 Where possible, the measurements will be made using adaptive streaming.
 Depending on the IPTV provider, different streaming approaches are offered via HTML5 MPEG DASH or HLS.
 Typically, the MP4 video container is used with H.264 coding and MP3, AAC or OGG audio codec.